DeepakSingh9999/Portfolio/README.md

 ## Features 🎨

 * Home Section: Introduction and welcome message.
+* About: Information about me, my background and what drives my passion for web development.
+* Skills: A list of technologies and tools I am proficient in.
 * Projects: A showcase of personal and professional projects with descriptions and links.
+* Experience: Highlights of my professional experience, including past roles and key achievements.
-* Skills: A list of technologies and tools I am proficient in.
+* Certificate: A list of technologies and tools I am proficient in.
 * Contact: A contact form to get in touch with me.
 * Smooth Animations: CSS animations to enhance the user experience (e.g., hover effects, fade-ins, etc.).